November 14th-15th 2026, Biel/Bienne

 2502 Bienne/Biel

-Price: 320 fr regular fee; 280 fr early fee till September 25th 2026; discount possible on request
+Price: 320 swiss fr regular fee; 280 swiss fr early fee till September 25th 2026; discount possible on request

 Su Hart is a community singing leader, composer and lead vocalist with Baka Beyond an international touring AfroCeltic dance band, rooted in the music of the Baka Forest people.
 She has spent much time since 1992 iving in Cameroon with the Baka women, who have initiated her into their singing tradition and allowed her to teach beyond the forest.
 Her teaching style is inclusive & joyful encouraging active listening, confidence & fun.
 She gives back to the Baka through the charity Global Music Exchange.